KimiakiShirahama/FeatureSpaceAnalysisByGuidedDiffusionModel/README.md

 <img width="800" src="https://github.com/KimiakiShirahama/FeatureSpaceAnalysisByGuidedDiffusionModel/blob/main/data/overview.png">

 ## Instllation
 Our decoder has been implemented by modifying a [**universal guided diffusion model** developed by A. Bansal *et al.*](https://github.com/arpitbansal297/Universal-Guided-Diffusion) and runs in the same environment as it.
-This environment can be constructed by the following commands
+This environment can be constructed by the following commands:
 ```
 conda env create -f environment.yaml
 conda activate ldm